Recruiter Accreditation Scheme

 Its purpose is to improve the quality of the qualitative recruitment a brand receives through a supplier, and to help businesses recruit more efficiently throughout all Qualitative Research.

-Who is Recruiter Accreditation Scheme for?
+Who is the Recruiter Accreditation Scheme for?

 • Experienced recruiters – the accreditation provides recognition and status